Sri-Bandhakavi/ToxCast_ValueEval_For_ML_Modeling_DILI_EBTC_Analysis/README.md

 2. Toxcast predictors alone: Normalized activtion scores for up to 216 Toxcast assay targets/pathways across 175 drugs used in this study
 3. Combination of values within "benchmark predictors" and "toxcast predictors" from above across 175 drugs used in this study

-Results of models generated from predictor set 1 vs predictor set 3 from above were used to evaluate, what value if any, was offered by Toxcast predictors to overall model performance.
+Results of models generated from predictor set 1 vs predictor set 3 from above were used to evaluate, what additive value if any, was offered by Toxcast predictors to the benchmark predictors.